r9young/BSternAIChain_ChatAIInterface/README.md

 If you’re interested in joining us, here’s how you can contribute:
 1. **Fork this repository** and explore the project files.
 2. Check the [Issues](https://github.com/MARTINN25/BSternAI/issues) section for tasks labeled `help wanted` or `good first issue`.
+3. Read our [Contribution Guidelines](CONTRIBUTING.md) for more details.
+4. Review the [Roadmap](ROADMAP.md) to see our planned milestones.
-3. Share your ideas and suggestions by opening a new Issue or participating in Discussions.
+5. Share your ideas and suggestions by opening a new Issue or participating in Discussions.
-4. Reach out to us directly for collaboration opportunities.

 ---